What is the Rick Rescorla National Award for Resilience?

 Who was Richard "Rick" Rescorla?

 Rescorla's success on September 11 in saving thousands of lives was not luck, but the result of his planning, determination, and skill.
-From the time of the 1993 bombing in the basement of the World Trade Center, which he had predicted in a letter to the New York Port Authority, he drilled Morgan Stanley employees in evacuation and other safety procedures.
+Following the 1993 terrorist attacks on the World Trade Center, Rescorla regularly drilled his Morgan Stanley employees in disaster preparedness and response, especially evacuation, ensuring that employees knew how to evacuate and where to go on 9/11.
 Mr. Rescorla's dedication to the safety of those under his responsibility, and the skill with which he exercised his responsibilities, are the personification of the highest standards of resilience.

-Who is eligible to be nominated and to be chosen as the Rick Rescorla National Award for Resilience winner?
+Who is eligible to be nominated for the Rick Rescorla National Award for Resilience?

 To be eligible for the award, the nominee must be an individual, legally residing in the United States or its territories, who is not an employee of a government entity – including federal, state, local, tribal or territorial governments.
 Volunteer first responders are eligible.
 This includes firefighters, emergency medical providers, and law enforcement personnel who serve on a volunteer basis.
 Eligible nominees may also be organizations other than government entities based in the United States or its territories.
 Eligible organizations include both for-profit and not-for-profit organizations.